GenesisAeon/unified-mandala/feedbackcodex.md

 - Integrated NewsBot services into docker-compose and pipeline configuration.

 - Added training controls to NewsBotPanel for collecting data and starting finetunes.
+- Integrated finetune and review services into docker-compose and orchestrator dependencies.

 - Added desertification tracker plugin and agent stub.
 - Added forest dynamics plugin and agent stub.